-After relaxing on the beach I braced myself for the most strenuous part of the track – a pretty steep ascent to the top of the escarpment I was admiring on the hike across the grassland.
-The trail up the grassy slope was muddy and slippery after the recent rains, which added an extra challenge.
-Though I was lucky going up that trail, I wouldn’t want to walk downhill here.
+After relaxing on the beach, brace yourself for the most strenuous part of the track – a pretty steep ascent to the top of the escarpment.
+The trail up the grassy slope can be muddy and slippery after the rains, which adds an extra challenge.
+Though you’ll be lucky going up that trail, I wouldn’t want to walk downhill here on a muddy day.

-As I climbed higher, my efforts were rewarded by some more dramatic views of the beach and the surrounding headlands.
-Eventually, the grassy slope gave way to the rainforest and wet eucalypt forest towards the top of the escarpment and soon the gate of the Garawarra Farm marked the end of the assent.
+As you climb higher, your efforts are rewarded by some more dramatic views of the Burning Palms beach and the surrounding headlands.
+Eventually, the grassy slope gives way to the rainforest and wet eucalypt forest towards the top of the escarpment, and soon the gate of the Garawarra Farm carpark marks the end of the assent.

 From the farm, 5.5km fire trail leads back to Otford.
 It is a pleasant change from all the ascents and descents as it is almost completely flat at about 250 meters above the sea.
 And while you know that the cliff edge is just off to your left, you can neither see nor hear it from the trail.

-Yet again you are transported to a different world, one of tall eucalypt trees, primeval ferns and chirping birds.
-It is an incredibly peaceful walk through typical Australian bush.
+Yet again, you are transported to a different world, one of the tall eucalypt trees, primeval ferns and chirping birds.
+It is an incredibly peaceful walk through a typical Australian bush.